jjvanzon/JJs-Reference-Architecture/patterns/business-logic.md

 [back](README.md)

-[Business logic](#-patterns--business-logic) guards the rules of a system: the invisible engine powering the software.
+[Business logic](#-patterns--business-logic) guards the rules of a system: the invisible engine of the software.
 It sits between the [presentation](../layers.md#presentation-layer) and the [data layer](../layers.md#data-layer)

 <img src="../images/business-layer-horizontal.png" width="700" />